War Machine (2017 film): Plot

-In the summer of 2009, four-star General Glen McMahon, having won renown for his effective leadership in Iraq, is sent to Afghanistan to prepare a strategic assessment so that the government can end the ongoing war.
+In the summer of 2009, four-star General Glen McMahon, having won renown for his effective leadership in Iraq, is sent to Afghanistan to prepare a strategic assessment so the government can end the ongoing war.
 He is given wide latitude to write it, on the sole condition that he not request more troops.

-McMahon and his staff, particularly his right hand man Major General Greg Pulver, are united in their belief that the war can be won, and decide to recommend that President Obama authorize a surge of 40,000 additional troops to secure Helmand province in order to stabilize the country.
-However, the Secretary of State informs McMahon that, because he requested more troops, and such a surge is incompatible with upcoming elections, McMahon's report will not be reviewed until after Afghanistan's presidential election.
+McMahon and his staff, including right hand man Major General Greg Pulver, unanimously believe the war can be won, and recommend that President Obama authorize a surge of 40,000 troops to secure Helmand province to stabilize the country.
+The Secretary of State informs McMahon that such a surge is unfeasible politically and the report won't be reviewed until after Afghanistan's presidential election.

-Captain Badi Basim, a member of the Afghan National Army, joins McMahon's staff as a "representative" of the Afghan people.
-He arrives in civilian clothes as he does not wish to wear his uniform, which he has in a bag, because of the risk of being killed.
-Meanwhile, McMahon is informed that due to massive voter fraud in the recent election, a runoff election will have to be held, further delaying the review of the assessment.
-Fed up, McMahon secretly leaks the assessment to The Washington Post and organizes an interview with 60 Minutes, during which he reveals that, in the last 70 days he has only been granted one meeting with President Obama.
+Captain Badi Basim of the Afghan National Army joins McMahon's staff as a liaison.
+He arrives in civilian clothes as his uniform increases the risk he'll be killed.
+McMahon learns that massive voter fraud in the recent election has forced a runoff election, further delaying the review of his assessment.
+Fed up, McMahon secretly leaks the report to The Washington Post and reveals in an interview with 60 Minutes that he's only met once with President Obama in the preceding 70 days.

-In response, Obama announces that he will send 30,000 troops to Afghanistan, but that all U.S. and coalition forces in the country will leave in 18 months, infuriating McMahon and his staff for telegraphing America's Afghan strategy to the Taliban in Afghanistan.
-To gather the remaining 10,000 troops needed for his strategy to work, McMahon and his men head to Paris to negotiate with the other coalition nations.

-In Paris, McMahon learns that the President is in Denmark and wishes to meet with him.
-The ambassador to Afghanistan warns McMahon that he needs to understand President Obama's position: if McMahon continues to anger the President, he will be fired for insubordination.
-The President, however, merely shakes McMahon's hand as he climbs aboard Air Force One, supposedly due to time constraints.
-McMahon and his staff attend a dinner in McMahon's honor, accompanied by Rolling Stone writer Sean Cullen, who intends to write a feature story about his performance for an upcoming issue.
-The next day, during their wedding anniversary dinner, McMahon's wife Jeanie confronts him about how much time he's been spending fighting abroad instead of being with his family back home.
+Obama responds by sending 30,000 additional troops to Afghanistan, with a pledge that U.S. and coalition forces will fully withdraw in 18 months.
+McMahon and his staff are furious that America's Afghan strategy has been telegraphed to their Taliban enemies.
+To make up the shortfall of 10,000 troops needed for McMahon's plan, he takes his staff to Paris to negotiate with other coalition nations, where he learns the President is in Denmark and wishes to meet.
+The ambassador to Afghanistan cautions McMahon that if he continues to anger the President, he'll be fired for insubordination, and the President ends up brushing off their meeting.
+When McMahon attends a dinner in his honor, Rolling Stone writer Sean Cullen reveals his intention to write a feature story about McMahon.
+On their wedding anniversary McMahon's wife Jeanie confronts him about neglecting his family through his long absences overseas.